-My dissertation explores the intersections of gender, governance, and biomedicine.
-I examine two sites in particular, the first being the National Institutes of Health (NIH), which regulate the inclusion of sex and gender in federal government-funded biomedical research in the United States (US).
+I examine two sites where these tensions emerge, the first being the National Institutes of Health (NIH) in the United States (US), and their policies for sex inclusion in preclinical research (Sex as a Biological Variable).
 The second site is international sport and the eligibility rules of the International Olympic Committee (IOC) and International Association of Athletics Federations (IAAF) governing the participation of female athletes with naturally elevated testosterone.

 My masters thesis focused on participatory budgeting, a process that allows residents to decide how to spend a particular pot of public money.
 There are a number of ways that residents can participate, from the initial collection of ideas to the final vote.
 The process therefore offers opportunities for residents to apply and extend or start building their civic skills, knowledge, and networks.
 I'm analyzing which residents were most involved in the Chicago process in 2011-2012 in order to assess how well they achieved their stated goal of involving residents other than the "usual suspects:" white, highly educated, wealthier, older residents from the four wards of the city that participated.
 This is also a mixed methods project involving both interviews and survey data, although I'm currently developing a paper based primarily on quantitative methods, co-authored with Professor Chaeyoon Lim.